rsmngdlmx/rsmngdlmx/README.md

 # Ricardo Mendoza

 Hi there! 👋 My name is Ricardo.
 I'm a Computer Engineer from Guadalajara, Mexico.
 I'm currently working as a Staff Engineer while continuously growing as a full stack web developer.
 I sometimes write at [my blog](https://blog.ricardomendoza.dev).
-You can also visit [my website](https://www.ricardomendoza.dev) to find more details about what I've been working on.
 Feel free to reach out!

 ### 🤓 Some things about me